 Crayfish, according to Wikipedia, are freshwater crustaceans that look rather like little lobsters.
 "They breathe through feather-like gills," the site notes.
 As for where they live before they're harvested, "some species are found in brooks and streams, where fresh water is running, while others thrive in swamps, ditches, and paddy fields."
 The name itself comes from the Old French word, escrevisse, and the study of crayfish is called astacology.

-Ok, So What's the Difference Between Crayfish vs Crawfish vs Crawdads?
+What's the Difference Between Crayfish, Crawfish and Crawdads?

 Wanna know something kinda frustrating?
 There actually isn't a difference between those critters.